 In the time leading up to the performance review, schedule feedback sessions with the employee, be they formal or informal.
 The appraisal process shouldn’t hit the employee like a lightning bolt from nowhere.
 Preparation is key!

 ☑ Lay out clear expectations

-During the appraisal process, it is important for managers to set out clear expectations.
+Setting out clear expectations should definitely be on your employee evaluation checklist.
 Do not assume employees know what is expected of them.
 Clarity is good for everyone involved in the review process.

 ☑ Create goals and objectives